ediweissmann/metrics-statsmix/README.md

 Build and install
 -----------------
 Maven dependency is not published to Maven Central yet.
 If you wish to have it there, just raise an issue.
-To generate the jar, clone the repository and run mvn install.
+To generate the jar file, `git clone` the repository and run `mvn install`.

     git clone git://github.com/ediweissmann/metrics-statsmix.git
     cd metrics-statsmix && mvn clean install